 (reprinted from MCH Bureau) The Title V framework and priorities serve as a model for EHDI programs to meet the needs of children and their families.
-According to the Massachusetts Department of Public intervention for those infants diagnosed with hearing loss.
+According to the intervention for those infants diagnosed with hearing loss.
 EHDI staff approves audiological diagnostic centers, works closely with the community, and provides three statewide trainings each year.
 Working in the context of Title V and the Children and Youth with Special Health Needs Program, they focus on cultural competency and identify and address health disparities.
 Much of MA EHDI's strategic planning has been focused on supporting and connecting families to other families with similar life experiences.
-They hold an annual family forum and support/facilitate community re (Gap filling) Examples: Basic Health Services and Health Services for CSHCN
+They hold an annual family forum and support/facilitate community